Atlas-OS/docs/docs/getting-started/installation.md

     4. Skip to [**Initial Setup (OOBE)**](#initial-setup-oobe)

     <h3>Using Ventoy (recommended for simplified setup in Windows 11)</h4>

-    !!! tip "Keep in mind"
+    !!! warning "You may want to disable Secure Boot in your BIOS before proceeding" !!! tip "Keep in mind"
         You can store files other than ISOs on the Ventoy USB stick.
 It won't break anything.